 The Complainant is a postal and Logistics Company founded in California, United States of America in 1969 and now part of the Deutsche Post DHL Group.
 It operates in over 220 countries with a workforce exceeding 350,000 employees.
 In Viet Nam, the location of the Respondent, the Complainant has traded since 2006 under the name “DHL-VNPT Express Ltd” and has over 40,000 square meters of warehouse space and 670 employees.

 In Viet Nam the Complainant has registered, inter alia, a device mark for DHL (the “DHL Mark”) with registration no. 4-0059021-000 and registration date December 9, 2004 for goods and services in classes 16, 20, 35, 36, 38, 39 and 42.
 The DHL Mark is depicted below.

-The Domain Name <chuyenphatnhanhdhl.com> was created on March 8, 2016.
-It currently resolves to a website (“Respondent’s Website”), written in a mixture of English and Vietnamese, that purports to offer postal and logistics services under the Complainant’s DHL brand.
-The Respondent’s Website reproduces the DHL Mark and appears to assert that it is the official website of DHL Viet Nam.
-It includes photographs of employees wearing the Complainant’s uniforms and transport vehicles (vans, trucks and airplanes) displaying the DHL Mark.
-The Vietnamese term “chuyen phat nhanh”, contained in the Domain Name, can be translated into English as “express delivery”; hence the Vietnamese meaning of the Domain Name would be “express delivery DHL”.
+The Domain Name <chuyenphatnhanhquoctedhl.com> was created on September 28, 2016.
+It currently resolves to a website (“Respondent’s Website”), written in Vietnamese.
+The Respondent’s Website prominently displays the DHL Mark, as well as the logo of a number of the Complainant’s competitors.
+The Respondent’s Website offers to provide international express deliver services from Viet Nam to countries including China, the United States of America, Australia and Japan.
+The Respondent’s Website includes photographs of packages bearing the DHL Mark and transport vehicles (vans, trucks and airplanes) displaying the DHL Mark.
+The Vietnamese term “chuyen phat nhanh quoc te”, contained in the Domain Name, can be translated into English as “international express delivery”; hence the Vietnamese meaning of the Domain Name would be “international express delivery DHL”.